-For lathe-based classes, registration is limited to six students, after which a waitlist is started in case of cancellation.
+Classe registration is limited to seven students, after which a waitlist is started in case of cancellation.
 Our location is a heated barn with doors on two ends for good air flow and is large enough for the lathes to adhere to the current "social distancing" guidelines.

 The Five Classes